pingidentity/pingdirectory-go-client/configurationapi/docs/AddIsMemberOfVirtualAttributeRequest.md

 ### NewAddIsMemberOfVirtualAttributeRequest

-`func NewAddIsMemberOfVirtualAttributeRequest(name string, schemas []EnumisMemberOfVirtualAttributeSchemaUrn, attributeType string, enabled bool, ) *AddIsMemberOfVirtualAttributeRequest`
+`func NewAddIsMemberOfVirtualAttributeRequest(name string, schemas []EnumisMemberOfVirtualAttributeSchemaUrn, enabled bool, ) *AddIsMemberOfVirtualAttributeRequest`

 NewAddIsMemberOfVirtualAttributeRequest instantiates a new AddIsMemberOfVirtualAttributeRequest object This constructor will assign default values to properties that have it defined,